 Golf is a great form of exercise, whether you’re walking, carrying your bag, or swinging a club.
 It’s also good for your mind.
 Golfers also have substantially lower rates of anxiety and depression (source) than non-golfers.
 It’s also a great opportunity to socialize and spend some time outdoors.

-Organizing a Golf Bag
+General Golf Bag Organization

-1. Use your real estate wisely.
+1. Use your space wisely.

 2. Match the size of the pocket to the size of the item.

 Some golf bags even have specialty pockets that might be labeled or shaped for specific items.
+Use these, if possible.

 3. Assign each item a home and put it back home when you’re done with it.